kumu/docs/guides/controls/filter-control.md

 * `except` allows you to remove field values from the available choices.
 Wrap the values you want to remove in quotes and separate multiple values by commas.
 * `only` is similar to except but allows you to explicitly define which field values should be included as available choices.

+[Check out our controls reference](/guides/controls/controls-reference.md) to see the full list of properties and values recognized by the filter control.

 **Supported children**

 If you don't supply a field to filter by, each option must be listed separately.
 The available options are defined by `option` blocks nested within the control.
 Each `option` supports the following properties: